hippole/Hypermod/README.md

 *Note: some earlier branches were deleted*
 ## Installation
 Navigate to the releases tab.
 The most recent version of the jar should be there. <br>
-If not, the jar will be in builds/libs. <br>
-If thats not there either then thats your problem. idk like contact me or something.
+If not, the jar will be in builds/libs. (along with legacy versions) <br> If thats not there either then thats your problem. idk like contact me or something.
 ## Forking and Editing
 `git clone` the repository.